 The AUA is actively monitoring CDC, state and local health agency guidance on the spread of the novel coronavirus, also known as COVID-19.
 We will continue to update this section with more information relevant to our members as it becomes available.

-Top COVID-19 Headlines
+Recent Top Headlines

 The outbreak of COVID-19 prompted institutions and governing bodies to postpone and/or cancel non-essential surgeries and procedures.